WeaverDyl/OSRS-Hiscore-Grabber/README.md

 # OSRS-HISCORE-GRABBER

+# THIS PROJECT HAS BEEN DEPRECATED IN FAVOR OF [OSRS-SKILL-TRACKER](https://github.com/WeaverDyl/OSRS-Skill-Tracker).

 ## WHAT THIS IS

 This is a program serving two main purposes, Both of which deal with the hiscore system of the game Old School RuneScape.